aragon999/composer-packagist/README.md

 ```
 Note that if you deploy this on a web-server, you probably want to use a reverse proxy for SSL termination.
 Currently there is the limitation that the generated package URL is always with `http`, which will be fixed in the future, or feel free to create a pull request.

+### Secure connection
+The environment variable `IS_SECURE={1,true}` can be used to specify if the `https` protocol should be used, but no TLS termination is performed, so it should be hosted behind a HTTP proxy.

 ## API Endpoints
 ### `GET /packages.json`